 My manuscript is in a holding pattern as I brave the query trenches—a situation akin to dating in which, rather than looking for a romantic partner, I’m seeking a literary agent to represent and sell my work.
-So far, I’ve pitched 20 agents and received several kind, even helpful rejections.
-I’ve been told the process can take upwards of a year and involve 100 or more rejections.
+Here’s what I’ve been reading and writing while I wait.

 I have a personal essay coming out this fall in The Banyan Review about converting my lawn into a yard with purpose.
 My adventures in environmentally conscious landscaping have been somewhat of an inspiration to friends.
 So to those of you following in my footsteps and cursing the weeds taking over your mulched beds, I feel the need to disclose a dirty secret.